Disgraced sports doctor Larry Nassar stabbed multiple times at Florida federal prison: AP sources

-WASHINGTON (AP) — Disgraced sports doctor Larry Nassar, who was convicted of sexually abusing female gymnasts, was stabbed multiple times during an altercation with another incarcerated person at a federal prison in Florida.
+WASHINGTON (AP) — Disgraced sports doctor Larry Nassar, who was convicted of sexually abusing female gymnasts including Olympic medalists, was stabbed multiple times during an altercation with another inmate at a federal prison in Florida.

-Two people familiar with the matter told The Associated Press the attack happened Sunday at United States Penitentiary Coleman in Florida.
+Two people familiar with the matter told The Associated Press the attack happened Sunday at United States Penitentiary Coleman.
 The people said he was in stable condition Monday.

-One of the people said he had been stabbed in the back and in the chest.
+One of the people said Nassar had been stabbed in the back and in the chest.
+The prison was experiencing staffing shortages, and one of the people familiar with the matter said the officers assigned to the unit where Nassar was held were working mandated overtime shifts.

-The people were not authorized to publicly discuss details of the attack or the ongoing investigation and spoke to The Associated Press on the condition of anonymity.
+The people were not authorized to publicly discuss details of the attack or the ongoing investigation and spoke to the AP on the condition of anonymity.

-Nassar was sentenced to decades in prison for sexually assaulting gymnasts, including Olympic medalists.

 More than 100 women, including Olympic gold medalist Simone Biles, collectively sought more than $1 billion from the federal government for the FBI’s failure to stop Nassar when agents became aware of allegations against him in 2015.
 He was arrested by Michigan State University police in 2016, more than a year later.

-Note: This story has been corrected to show the Michigan Supreme Court rejected Nassar’s final appeal in June 2022, not June 2023.